TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 Cylistic's primary objective is to design marketing strategies that focus on converting casual riders into members.
 In order to do that, the marketing analytics team has to better understand their customers.

-According to the objectives listed above, the company is interested to utilized historical trip data to idenfity insightful trends.
+The company is interested to utilized historical trip data to idenfity insightful trends.

 Phases of Data Analysis Process
 ---